 2004 Toyota Prius

 Kelley Blue Book includes the 2004 Toyota Prius on its list of the 10 best pre-owned cars that are under $8,000.
 The Prius is known for its hybrid technology and gas mileage, and the 2004 model gets an average of 46 miles per gallon in the city and highway.
 In addition, Toyota is famous for its reliability, which means even an older model probably has plenty of miles left on it.
-As a bonus, the Prius is surprisingly roomy and has the handy hatchback that allows you to load your groceries with ease.
+As a bonus, the Prius is surprisingly roomy and has a handy hatchback that allows you to load your groceries with ease.

 This compact and attractive car offers great value for your money, and its 148-horsepower engine doesn’t use up a lot of gas to get you from point A to point B. The vehicle gets 24/32 miles per gallon in the city and highway, and the pre-owned models are affordable, practical and reliable.
 Furthermore, Car and Driver states that the Mazda3 proves that environmentally-friendly cars don’t have to be dull to look at.